DeFiCh/defichain.com/content/white-paper.en.md

 #### Leveraging a Long Position

 1. Alice has 100k DFI.
 She likes the prospects of DFI and wants to leverage her position.
-2. Alice opens a PDC on the DeFi Blockchain and takes out a loan in DUSDT.
+2. Alice opens a loan contract on the DeFi Blockchain and takes out a loan in DUSDT.
 3. Alice sells DUSDT for more DFI.

 Thus Alice can obtain a compounded long position on DFI without putting in extra money.